-Blinder and Rudd (2013) have argued that sharp increases in inflation during the 1970s were due to supply shocks and special factors that included oil embargoes, crop failures, corn blight and the disappearance of Peruvian anchovies.
+Blinder and Rudd (2013) have argued that sharp increases in inflation during the 1970s were due to supply shocks and special factors that included oil embargoes, crop failures, corn blight, and the disappearance of Peruvian anchovies.
 Inflation fell sharply once these factors passed.

 This explanation seems very consistent with the thinking of the Fed and the ECB last year.
-Policymakers frequently mentioned special factors - beginning with statements that the rise in inflation would subside once the base effects of the prices decline of 2020 dropped out of the year-over-year calculations - to explain why inflation would be temporary.
-Bad shocks happen - structural shifts, labor force participation, workfrom-home, supply chain disruptions, semi-conductor shortages, and shifts away from reliance on far-flung supply chain networks during 2021, compounded by oil price spikes and disruptions caused by Russia's invasion of Ukraine in 2022.
+Policymakers frequently mentioned special factors-beginning with statements that the rise in inflation would subside once the base effects of the prices decline of 2020 dropped out of the year-over-year calculations-to explain why inflation would be temporary.
+Bad shocks happen-structural shifts, labor force participation, work-from-home, supply chain disruptions, semi-conductor shortages, and shifts away from reliance on far-flung supply chain networks during 2021, compounded by oil price spikes and disruptions caused by Russia's invasion of Ukraine in 2022.
 Because each of these could be viewed as temporary, the argument was that inflation would fall once the shocks passed and there was little need for policy to respond.

 In discussing the sources of the inflation of the 1970s, Reis (2021) argued that an important factor explaining why oil shocks had a lasting effect on inflation was that "internal forecasts (by the Fed) that all shocks had temporary effects led to a belief that inflation expectations remained anchored."
 The Fed underestimated the persistence of "temporary" shocks in the 1970s, and, unfortunately, this also seems to be the case now.
-As figure 5 shows, the FOMC in December 2021 was projecting that inflation devoted his panel remarks to inflation (the only presentation last year to focus on inflation).
-Yet monetary policy was never mentioned in his discussion of inflation expectations.

-would decelerate from 5.3 percent in 2021 to 2.3 percent in 2022.
-Given that realized PCE inflation for the first three months of 2022 averaged 6.29 percent, inflation would need to sharply decline over the remaining months to an average of 3.64 percent to achieve the FOMC's projection of 4.3 percent inflation for 2022.
-15
+As Figure 5 shows, the FOMC in December 2021 was projecting that inflation would decelerate from 5.3 percent in 2021 to 2.3 percent in 2022.
+Given that realized PCE inflation for the first three months of 2022 averaged 6.29 percent, inflation would need to sharply decline over the remaining months to an average of 3.64 percent to achieve the FOMC's projection of 4.3 percent inflation for 2022.15

-4.1.1 Uncertainty about exogenous shocks
+1. Uncertainty about exogenous shocks

 The persistence of exogenous shocks such as COVID-19 and the war in Ukraine is clearly important for forecasting the path of inflation and calibrating the appropriate monetary policy response.
 However, policymakers face a great deal of uncertainty when it comes to assessing whether any shock will be temporary or persistent.
-Fortunately, work carried out in the early 2000s investigated the issue of monetary policy under uncertainty.
-In particular, this research offers guidance on setting policy when the persistence of exogenous shocks is uncertain, guidance that policymakers today seem to be ignoring.
+Fortunately, work carried out in the early 2000s investigated the issue of monetary policy under uncertainty.16 In particular, this research offers guidance on setting policy when the persistence of exogenous shocks is uncertain, guidance that policymakers today seem to be ignoring.